• Home

 About This Song

-“Sweet Lorraine” was written in 1928 by Cliff Burwell and Mitchell Parish.
-It was originally a vaudeville song; the Rudy Valle recording made the song quite popular and a nice, up-tempo jazz number.
+“Sweet Lorraine” was written by Cliff Burwell and Mitchell Parish in 1928.
+It was originally a vaudeville song; the Rudy Vallee recording made the song quite popular and a nice, up-tempo jazz number.
 Nat “King” Cole had a major hit with this song in 1940.

 About This Version